Applying to the Senior School is a smooth process which begins with a visit.

 All assessments are internally set by our Heads of Departments and provide an insight into a student’s prior knowledge in the subject.
 For entry into Year 7 and 10, students are also required to write a Non-Verbal Reasoning Assessment.

-The deadline for registrations into Sixth Form is xx, with the entrance assessment day on xxx.
-The deadline for registrations into all other years is xxx, with the entrance assessment day for Years 7 and 9 on xx.
+The deadline for registrations into Sixth Form is 30 October 2020, with the entrance assessment day in November.
+The deadline for registrations into all other years is 4 January 2021, with the entrance assessment day for Years 7 and 9 in January.
 Late registrations will be accepted if spaces are available, and assessments will be administered ad hoc.

 5. Accept the offer of a place: